-1a.Payment institutions shall inform the competent authorities of the home Member State about any changes regarding the information communicated in accordance with paragraph 1, including additional agents, branches or entities to which activities are outsourced in the Member States in which it operates.
+Payment institutions shall communicate to the competent authorities of the home Member

+State without undue delay any relevant changes regarding the information communicated in accordance with paragraph 1, including additional agents, branches or entities to which activities are outsourced in the Member States in which it operates.
+The procedure provided for under paragraphs 1a and 1b shall apply.

-The competent authority of the home Member State shall inform the competent authority of the host Member State within one month upon receipt of the information.
+The competent authority of the home Member State shall inform the competent authority of the host Member State within [20 calendar days] upon receipt of the information.

-Within one month of receipt, the competent authority of the host Member State may issue an opinion.
+Within [20 calendar days] of receipt, the competent authority of the host Member State may issue an opinion.
 The competent authorities of the home Member State shall either take this opinion into account or state the reasons for their decision for not doing so.

 - 1b.
 In order to carry out the controls and take the necessary steps provided for in Article 22 in respect of the agent, branch or entity to which activities are outsourced of a payment institution located in the territory of another Member State, the competent authorities of the home Member State shall cooperate with the competent authorities of the host Member State. - 2.
-By way of cooperation in accordance with paragraphs 1 and 2, the competent authorities of the home Member State shall notify the competent authorities of the host Member State whenever they intend to carry out an on-site inspection in the territory of the latter.

-However, the competent authorities of the home Member State may delegate to the competent authorities of the host Member State the task of carrying out on-site inspections of the institution concerned.

-3. The competent authorities shall provide each other with all essential and/or relevant information, in particular in the case of infringements or suspected infringements by an agent, a branch or an entity to which activities are outsourced.
-In this regard, the competent authorities shall communicate, upon request, all relevant information and, on their own initiative, all essential information.

-This may in particular include information on the compliance of the payment institution with the conditions under Article 10 paragraph 3.
+By way of cooperation in accordance with paragraphs 1, 1a and 1b, the competent authorities of the home Member State shall notify the competent authorities of the host Member State whenever they intend to carry out an on-site inspection in the territory of the latter. - However, the competent authorities of the home Member State may delegate to the competent authorities of the host Member State the task of carrying out on-site inspections of the institution concerned. - 3.
+The competent authorities shall provide each other with all essential and/or relevant information, in particular in the case of infringements or suspected infringements by an agent, a branch or an entity to which activities are outsourced.
+In this regard, the competent authorities shall communicate, upon request, all relevant information and, on their own initiative, all essential information, including on the compliance of the payment institution with the conditions under Article 10 paragraph 3.

-- Paragraphs 1 to 4 shall be without prejudice to the obligation of competent authorities under Directive 2005/60/EC and Regulation (EC) No 1781/2006, in particular under Article 37(1) of Directive 2005/60/EC and Article 15(3) of Regulation (EC) No 1781/2006 to supervise or monitor the compliance with the requirements laid down in those instruments. - 5.
-EBA shall issue guidelines addressed to competent authorities in accordance with Article 16 of Regulation (EU) No 1093/2010 on the elements to be taken into consideration when deciding whether the activity the payment institution notified intends to provide in another Member State under paragraph 1 of this Article would amount to the exercise of the right of establishment or freedom to provide services.
-Those guidelines shall be issued by [...within two years of the date of entry into force of this Directive]. - 6.
-EBA shall develop draft regulatory technical standards specifying the framework for the cooperation and exchange of information of competent authorities of the home Member State referred to in paragraph 1 of this Article with those of the host Member State in accordance with this Article and Article 18.
+- 4. Paragraphs 1 to 3-1c shall be without prejudice to the obligation of competent authorities under Directive 2005/60/EC and Regulation (EC) No 1781/2006, in particular under Article 37(1) of Directive 2005/60/EC and Article 15(3) of Regulation (EC) No 1781/2006 to supervise or monitor the compliance with the requirements laid down in those instruments. - 5.
+IEBA shall issue guidelines in accordance with Article 16 of Regulation (EU) No 1093/2010 on the elements to be taken into consideration when deciding whether the activity the payment institution notified intends to provide in another Member State under paragraph 1 of this Article would amount to the exercise of the right of establishment or freedom to provide services.
+Those guidelines shall be issued by [...within two years of the date of entry into force of this Directive].

+6. EBA shall develop draft regulatory technical standards specifying the framework for the co-operation and exchange of information of competent authorities of the home Member State referred to in paragraph 1 of this Article with those of the host Member State in accordance with this Article and Article 18.
 The draft regulatory technical standards shall specify the method, means and details of cooperation in the notification of payment institutions operating on a cross border basis and notably the scope and treatment of information to be submitted, including a common terminology and standard notification templates to ensure a consistent and efficient notification process.